MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-data-sharing-at-scale.md

 <center><img src="/img/lake-formation/08.png" /></center><br/>

 This is quite a powerful feature because it enables the administrator of each account's lake to have full control over access to that lake.
-That also applies to resources that shared from other accounts.
+That also applies to resources that are shared from other accounts.

 ## Testing the access in the consumer account